 Postdoc Billy Brown completed his work here at UW-Madison with Dr. White and will be moving on in his career to work at Kansas State University.
 At KSU, Dr. Brown will be an Assistant Professor in the Department of Animal Sciences & Industry at Kansas State University, with a 60% teaching and 40% research appointment.
 His teaching focus will be on introductory dairy and general nutrition courses, and his research objectives will be based on exploring questions in dairy cattle nutritional physiology

 The White Lab was well represented at ADSA this year in Kansas City, MO!
 Billy, Henry, Malia, Faith, and Gaelan all presented at least one poster each at the annual conference.
 Their abstracts can be found in the “Abstract” tab at the top of the page.
 Gaelan will be off to Iowa State University to pursue his PhD after ADSA.
 Hope everyone had a blast at the conference and learned a lot!

-Kristina completed and received her Ph.D. in Dairy Science in April 2019.
-She will be working for Purina as a consultant on dairy cow nutrition in southwest Wisconsin.
-Congratulations and good luck Kristina!!!
+Henry completed and received his Ph.D in Dairy Science Nutrition in May 2022.
+He will be a Dairy Nutrition Consultant with Purina in Wisconsin.
+Congratulations and good luck Henry!!!